boy0001/FastAsyncWorldedit/CONTRIBUTING.md

 ### Bugs
-Please provide a console log and your fawe configuration.
+Please provide a proper title, description, console log, your FAWE configuration, and info about replicating the issue on your issue post.